apache/mxnet/docs/how_to/distributed_training.md

 > Tip: If you don't have a cluster ready and still want to try this out, pass the option `--launcher local` instead of `ssh`

 #### Options
 Here, launch.py is used to submit the distributed training job.
-It takes the following options
+It takes the following options:
-- `-n` denotes the number of worker nodes to be launched
+- `-n` denotes the number of worker nodes to be launched.
 - `-s` denotes the number of server nodes to be launched.
 If it is not specified, it is taken to be equal to the number of worker nodes.
 The script tries to cycle through the hosts file to launch the servers and workers.